Katie85/www.thecomfortcupboard.com.au/_drafts/ferrero-noshares.md

 Dip each ball in the melted chocolate a place on a tray lined with baking paper.
 Set in the fridge or freezer if you can't wait and really want to eat one.

 Roll the balls in the gold leaf.
-These are a great gift idea\!
+These make a great gift idea\!

 \*Disclaimer: gold leaf is a nightmare to work with.
 Google some tutorials on how to work with it.